hakerdefo/pmwf/README.md

 pmwf displays detailed 4 day weather forecast for almost any location in the world. pmwf shows information for following weather parameters,

+- Weather Condition
 - Minimum Temperature
 - Maximum Temperature
 - Atmospheric Pressure
 - Humidity
-- Wind speed
+- Wind Speed
-- Wind direction
+- Wind Direction
-- Weather condition

 Why forecast for only 4 days you might wonder?
 Simply because no matter what they say, any forecast beyond next three days becomes less & less accurate.
 This is the reason why pmwf shows the weather forecast for current day and the next three days.